I-gor-C/windows-driver-docs-ddi/wdk-ddi-src/content/dispmprt/ns-dispmprt-_dxgk_integrated_display_child.md

 } DXGK_INTEGRATED_DISPLAY_CHILD, *PDXGK_INTEGRATED_DISPLAY_CHILD;
 ````

-## -struct-fields
+## Members

-### -field InterfaceTechnology
+            `DescriptorLength`

+            The size in bytes of the descriptor which will be in the Descriptor field of the DXGK_QUERYINTEGRATEDDISPLAYOUT structure.

+            `InterfaceTechnology`

             Provides the type of connection used for the integrated display.
 Typically, this would be one of the inherently internal display types:

 <ul>
 <li>D3DKMDT_VOT_INTERNAL</li>